quizkidz-hub/quizkidz/README.md

 Viewing the website
 ==============================
-Open dhanya.co on you web browser
+Open https://www.dhanya.co on you web browser